“The biggest blessing we received was all the cards and prayers that poured in from CHM members.”—Wahid Wahba

 A letter doesn’t have to be lengthy, perfectly penned, or eloquently expressed—on par with Jane Austen, William Shakespeare, or the psalmist—to be impactful.
 Instead, listen to the Holy Spirit as He leads you and write from your heart!
 What makes these letters and cards so encouraging is that you took the time to write and let the recipients know you’re thinking of them.

 Don’t include advertising or promotional offers, health remedies, political materials, or information promoting various religious denominations

-It’s important to remember that the purpose of Prayer Page and prayer requests is to encourage people as they go through a difficult situation.
+It’s important to remember that the purpose of writing a letter is to encourage people as they go through a difficult situation.
 Sending such items as these does not accomplish this goal.
 Even though they may be sent with good intentions, these communication pieces typically benefit the sender more than the receiver.

 Before you send something, ask yourself, Would I find this encouraging when I’m facing a stressful event?
 If the answer is no, don’t send it.